nd265/viz/_sources/viz.md

 mistakes and iterate a few times before you find the right visualization for your data and question.
 There are many different kinds of plotting graphics available to use (see Chapter 5 of *Fundamentals of Data Visualization* [@wilkeviz] for a directory).
-The types of plot that we introduce in this book are shown in Figure \@ref(fig:plot-sketches);
-which one you should select depends on your data and the question you want to answer.
+The types of plot that we introduce in this book are shown in {numref}`plot_sketches` which one you should select depends on your data and the question you want to answer.
 In general, the guiding principles of when to use each type of plot